Semidual Kitaev lattice model and tensor network representation: Tensor network representations for semidual models

 We would like now to determine a representation of the ground state $\cP_\Gamma$ of $\mH$.
-Following \cite{BMCA}, we construct a tensor network representation for one of the ground states of the mirror bicrossproduct model of Section \ref{BCPmodel}.
-Other eigenstates may be obtained by the application of the appropriate ribbon operator.
+Following closely \cite{BMCA}, we construct a tensor network representation of the ground state, parametrized by a graph $\Gamma$, of the mirror bicrossproduct model of Section \ref{BCPmodel}.
+Such representation can be useful to probe the entanglement properties of the states and define some hierarchy of states as discussed in \cite{BMCA}.

 Our starting point is to provide the diagrammatic framework for the tensor network states built on $\Gamma$ and decorated by $H^*$.
 The construction includes graphs whose underlying surface has boundaries.
-We define then the notion of tensor trace which allows to construct the tensor network states on $\Gamma$.